Theatre of Canada: Events

 Theatre was banned in French Canada by the Catholic clergy in 1694, but after Canada became British in 1763, theatrical activity begun to flourish, foremost among the British garrisons and within amateur theatre.

 Antoine Foucher (1717-1801), of Terrebonne (father of Louis-Charles Foucher), was the owner of the first Francophone theatre in Canada.
 In 1774, with various British officers, he staged the first production of Molière at his home in Montreal.
 Other Garrison performances were private shows put on for troops, publicly performed by officers, which helped bridge theatre and war during its initial stages of development.
 It was welcomed by the populaces and distracted soldiers from war and routine military protocol.

 The first professional theatre company was Allen's Company of Comedians, which made its first performance in Montreal in 1786, and was followed by the all male French language amateur society Les Jeunes Messieurs Canadiens in Quebec City in 1789.
 From 1790 to 1840, amateur theatre was regularly performed at the Haymarket Theatre in Quebec City.

+Officially opened on the 24th of June 1893 in Montreal, the Monument National is located at the historical interface between the Francophone neighbourhoods (to the east) and the Anglophone areas (to the west), it also found itself in the heart of the Jewish and Chinese sections on the most multiethnic street in the city.

 Before 1825, the Hayes House Hotel on Dalhousie Square, Montreal, had a theatre that staged German Orchestras and held Viennese dances.
 After it burned it down, John Molson built the Theatre Royal in 1825, presenting Shakespeare and Restoration authors.
 It sat 1,000 guests and was also used for circuses and concerts.
 Edmund Kean and Charles Dickens both performed there before it was demolished in 1844 to make way for the Bonsecours Market.

 In the West, the Grand Theatre was built in 1912 in Calgary by the visionary Sir James Lougheed.
 The Grand was the initial home of many arts organizations in Calgary; the first theatre, opera, ballet, symphony concerts, and movies were seen here.
 This theatre was the centre of social, cultural, and political life in Calgary until the early 1960s.
 The Grand Theatre has been saved from demolition in 2004 by the company Theatre Junction and its director Mark Lawes.

 From 1929, Martha Allan founded the Montreal Repertory Theatre and later co-founded the Dominion Drama Festival.
 She loathed amateur theatre, but her energies spearheaded the Canadian Little Theatre Movement at a time when live theatre in Montreal and across Canada was being threatened by the rapid expansion of the American-influenced movie theatre.
 She almost single-handedly laid the groundwork for the development of the professional modern Canadian theatre scene.